getodk/docs/docs/form-question-types.rst

 GPS faker applications can also be used by enumerators, presenting a risk to data quality.
 ODK Collect makes this detectable by always setting the accuracy to 0 when a location comes from a mock location provider.
 If you see an accuracy of 0 in analysis, the corresponding point came either from manual point placement or from a mock provider.

 External GPS devices also use mock location providers.
 When using an external GPS device, you should configure your form to capture accuracy even when it comes from a mock provider.
 To do this, set **allow-mock-accuracy** to **true** in the **parameters** column of your geospatial question in your XLSForm **survey** sheet.
+See :ref:`the section on geopoint <geopoint-widget>` for an example.

 If you rely on mock locations, keep in mind that only GPS can be spoofed.
 The system may still retrieve real location data from WI-FI or cellular networks, which can override the mock location and as a result, deliver a mix of real and fake location data.
 To avoid this, go to ``Android Settings`` > ``Location`` and turn off ``Improve location accuracy``.
 This forces the device to use only GPS, ensuring your mock location is applied consistently.